-Though this may the first time I’ve really noticed these emerging “ghost towns,” this is not a new phenomena.
+Though this may be the first time I’ve really noticed these emerging “ghost towns,” this is not a new phenomenon.
 From North Dakota to theTexas Panhandle, and to the east and the west, small towns of the Great Plains have been declining in population for 75 years.

 Rarely, do we hear about those hardy people in modern writings, but it was their work ethic and values that were primarily responsible for establishing these many Main Streets, schools, churches, and homes that too often, sit abandoned today.

 The decline of the farmer began in the 1930s after the great depression when many lost their land due to heavy debt.
 The dustbowl days drove more from their lands, leaving in their wake, thousands of acres of abandoned land.

 On its heels; however, came progress – better machinery, hybrid seeds, large irrigation systems.
 With enhanced technology, those farmers who remained could handle more land than they could in the past and the farms got bigger and bigger over the years.
 But, the agricultural operations could no longer support all of the children, as it took less manpower, and the offspring began to move away.